arindamdawn-zz/tab-and-space/posts/30-days-of-python-5.md

 ## Ternary Operator

-While going through the syntax of ternary operator in Python, I found it a bit confusion initially but then found it quite easy to read compared to the one I am familiar with in my JavaScript world
+While going through the syntax of the ternary operator in Python, I found it a bit confusing initially but then found it quite easy to read compared to the one I am familiar with in my JavaScript world

 ```python
 is_single = True